utahsaint-org/Hackers-Challenge-Walkthroughs/2023 SAINTCON/Double Jeopardy/Pyckup line/README.md

 ---

-And after all that hard tedious work, we can run the solve.py script and reveal the flag:
+And after all that hard tedious work, we can run the complete [solve.py](./solve.py) script and reveal the flag:

 ```python
 b'look it could have been the jvm,right? or would that have been easier or harder?'